I discussed eliminating “What if?” thinking in a previous anxiety recovery step.

-It might feel silly…..it might feel stupid….but after a few times you will get over that feeling and it will become more comfortable for you, I promise.
+I know affirmations might feel silly…..they might feel “stupid’….but after a few times you will get over that feeling and they will become more comfortable for you, I promise.

 To wrap this up, I just want to say that I am a very pessimistic person and I always will be.
 No amount of affirmations is likely to ever change that.
 I like to expect the worst and then its a nice little surprise if things turn out for the best.
 However, I do not allow myself to dive into my pessimism and roll around in it like a pig in a puddle of mud.
 Instead, I now simply acknowledge the pessimistic thought, acknowledge that is how I feel about whatever situation I’m in ….and then tell myself that I can handle it however it turns out. l have become a “positive pessimist” .
 I’m pretty sure things are going to go bad, but if they do, I am positive I will be able to handle it just fine.
 And its made a huge change in my life.

 I am so far removed from the person I was 20 years ago, and the way I used to think, that I often refer to that girl as a separate person.
 And you can get there to if you follow the same anxiety recovery steps I did and REALLY stick to them, and that includes positive thinking. 🙂

 LouiseHay.com is a fantastic website full to the brim with all things positive thinking and affirmation related.
 I highly recommend checking it out!

 Click here to return to Anxiety Recovery Steps Main Page.